-Internet-Enabled RTPS#
+Internet-Enabled RTPS

 Like any specification, standard, or system, RTPS was designed with certain assumptions.
 Two of these assumptions severely limit the ability to use RTPS in modern network environments.
-First, RTPS, or more specifically, SPDP uses multicast for discovery.
+First, RTPS, or more specifically, SPDP may use multicast for discovery.
 Multicast is not supported on the public Internet which precludes the use of RTPS for Internet of Things (IoT) applications and Industrial Internet of Things (IIoT) applications.
 Second, SPDP and SEDP advertise locators (IP and port pairs) for endpoints (DDS readers and writer).
 If the participant is behind a firewall that performs network address translation, then the locators advertised by the participant are useless to participants on the public side of the firewall.

 This section describes different tools and techniques for getting around these limitations.
 First, we introduce the RtpsRelay as a service for forwarding RTPS messages according to application-defined groups.
 The RtpsRelay can be used to connect participants that are deployed in environments that don’t support multicast and whose packets are subject to NAT.
 Second, we introduce Interactive Connection Establishment (ICE) for RTPS.
 Adding ICE to RTPS is an optimization that allows participants that are behind firewalls that perform NAT to exchange messages directly.
-ICE requires a back channel for distributing discovery information and is typically used with the RtpsRelay.
+ICE requires a backchannel for distributing discovery information and is typically used with the RtpsRelay.

-The RtpsRelay#
+The RtpsRelay

-The RtpsRelay is designed to allow participants to exchange RTPS datagrams when separated by a firewall that performs network address translation (NAT) and/or a network that does not support multicast like the public Internet.
-The RtpsRelay supports both IPv4 and IPv6.
-A participant that uses an RtpsRelay Instance is a client of that instance.
-Each RtpsRelay instance contains two participants: the Application Participant and the Relay Participant.
-The Application Participant runs in the domain of the application.
-The RtpsRelay reads the built-in topics to discover Participants, DataReaders, and DataWriters.
-It then shares this information with other RtpsRelay instances using the Relay Participant.
 Each RtpsRelay instance maintains a map of associated readers and writers.
 When a client sends an RTPS datagram to its RtpsRelay instance, the RtpsRelay instance uses the association table to forward the datagram to other clients and other RtpsRelay instances so that they can deliver it to their clients.
 Clients send RTPS datagrams via unicast which is generally supported and compatible with NAT.
-The RtpsRelay can be used in lieu of or in addition to conventional RTPS discovery.
+The RtpsRelay can be used in lieu of – or in addition to – conventional RTPS discovery.

 +--------------+ +--------------+ | "RtpsRelay" |<------->| "RtpsRelay" | +--------------+ "3" +--------------+ ^ ^ | "2" "4" | V V +--------------+ +--------------+ | "Firewall" | | "Firewall" | +--------------+ +--------------+ ^ ^ | "1" "5" | V V +--------------+ +--------------+ |"Pariticpant" | |"Pariticpant" | +--------------+ +--------------+